Uber rolls out AI to verify drivers are wearing face masks

 Uber today announced it will roll out technology to its mobile app to verify whether drivers are wearing a mask.
 As part of a new checklist designed to ensure drivers have taken safety measures to prevent the spread of coronavirus, the app will apply a computer vision algorithm to drivers’ selfies to detect the presence (or absence) of face coverings.
 Riders, who won’t be subject to the same process but who must confirm that they’ve taken the same precautions, will be alerted via an in-app message after they hail a ride that their driver is covering their face.
-Drivers who don’t wear cover their face won’t be able to pick up customers beginning on May 18, and those who repeatedly show up without a mask will be subject to losing their access to Uber.
+Drivers who don’t cover their face won’t be able to pick up customers beginning on May 18, and those who repeatedly show up without a mask will be subject to losing their access to Uber.

 Uber says the new system, which will be in place through at least the end of June, is intended to adapt to changing public health guidance and regulations around the pandemic.
 It follows the launch of a trial in France to integrate AI tools from startup DatakaLab into security cameras in the Paris metro system to check whether passengers are wearing face masks, and it speaks to something of a growing trend.
 Models suggest that that donning masks can significantly reduce the spread of coronavirus when a vast majority of the population participates, but compliance remains an issue in countries like the U.S., where face coverings have become a political symbol.
 AI systems like Uber’s and DatakaLab’s could help ensure the safety of passengers and drivers while reducing confrontation.